metosin/spec-tools/README.md

 (st/conform st/keyword? "kikka" st/string-conformers)
 ; :kikka

-(st/conform st/keyword? "kikka" my-conformers)
+(st/conform st/keyword? "kikka" my-string-conformers)
 ; :AKKIK
 ```

 ### Simple Collection Specs

-Creating nested anonymous collection specs with Clojure Spec is quite verbose as all leaf specs have to be registered forehand.
 Spec-tools enables simple, Schema-like nested collection syntax for specs. `spec-tools.core/coll-spec` takes a qualified spec name (for nested qualified key generation) and a vanilla Clojure `map`, `vector` or `set` as a value.
 Collection specs are recursive.
+The following rules apply:

 * Vectors and Sets are homogeneous, and must contains exactly one spec
 * Maps have either a single spec key (homogeneous keys) or any number keyword keys.